 The Hospital participates in the Medicaid Disproportionate Share Hospital ("DSH") and in the Medicaid Upper Payment Limit Program ("UPL").
 Under these programs, the Hospital receives enhanced reimbursement through a matching mechanism.
-For the fiscal years ended September 30, 2015 and 2014, the Hospital reported approximately \$10,097,000 and \$10,386,000 respectively, from the UPL program.
-UPL amounts received are shown as a reduction of contractual adjustments with related tax assessments of approximately \$3,324,000 and \$4,302,000, respectively, for the years ended September 30, 2015 and 2014 that are recorded in operating expenses.
-The Hospital received approximately \$-0- and \$978,000 of enhanced reimbursements through the DSH program for the years ended September 30, 2015 and 2014, respectively.
+For the fiscal year ended September 30, 2015, the Hospital reported approximately \$10,097,000 from the UPL program.
+UPL amounts received are shown as a reduction of contractual adjustments with related tax assessments of approximately \$3,324,000 for the year ended September 30, 2015 are recorded in operating expenses.
+The Hospital received approximately \$-0- of enhanced reimbursements through the DSH program for the years ended September 30, 2015, respectively.

-Beginning with the state fiscal year 2016, July 1, 2015, UPL payments were phased out and the DOM implemented the Mississippi Hospital Access Payment ("MHAP") program (the "MHAP Program") in its place.
+Beginning with the state fiscal year 2016, July 1, 2015, UPL payments were phased out and the Division of Medicaid ("DOM") implemented the Mississippi Hospital Access Payment ("MHAP") program (the "MHAP Program") in its place.
 The MHAP Program will be administered by the DOM through the Mississippi CAN coordinated care organizations ("CCO").
 The CCO's will subcontract with the Hospitals throughout the state for distribution of the MHAP for the purpose of protecting patient access to hospital care.
-The MHAP Program is scheduled to begin December 1, 2015 and the MHAP payments and associated tax will be distributed and collected in seven equal installments during the months of December 2015 through June 2016.
-The MHAP Program, however, is currently pending CMS approval and therefore subject to significant modifications.
-The Hospital has accrued \$2,499,000 related to the MHAP payments, net of tax, at September 30, 2015, based on information most readily and reasonably available to management.
+The MHAP Program began December 1, 2015 and the MHAP payments and associated tax are distributed and collected in seven equal installments during the months of December 2015 through June 2016.
+For the fiscal year ended September 30 2016, the Hospital received approximately \$10,012,000 from the MHAP program with related tax assessments of approximately \$3,465,000 for the year ended September 30, 2016 are recorded in operating expenses.

 Laws and regulations governing the Medicare and Medicaid program are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change.
-The 2015 and 2014 net patient service revenue decreased approximately \$540,000 and \$10,000, respectively, due to prior year retroactive adjustments in excess of amounts previously estimated.
+The 2016 and 2015 net patient service revenue decreased approximately \$153,000 and \$540,000, respectively, due to prior year retroactive adjustments in excess of amounts previously estimated.
 The Hospital's cost reports have been settled through September 30, 2010.